lucacattide/lucacattide/README.md

 ⌨️ Developed and maintained 12+ Frontend/Backend projects between websites and web/mobile applications - and 4 designed UI

-✏️ Branded and designed contents for 3 web projects, 1 mobile app and 2 SMM campaigns

-🖊️ Created and localized contents (Italian/English) + SEO of 11 web projects, 1 mobile app and 1 SMM campaign

-📊 Launched, managed and analyzed 1 SMM campaign which resulted with 2.40% average CTR

 🤝 Advised and managed 4 between web/communication projects and related clients

 🛠️ On-demand/on-site technically assisted and resolved over 6 customers on hardware and software